wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 // add three list items with the words "one, two three" in them
 ```

-Next we need to put the list in the above wrapper.
+Next we need to put the list in the `wrapper` div we created a few steps ago.

 There are a few ways you could approach this.

+One way is like so 👇

 ```js
 div.innerHTML = ul;